antimof/UxPlay/README.txt

 **-t *timeout*** will cause the server to relaunch (without stopping uxplay) if no connections have been present during the previous *timeout* seconds.
-(You may wish to use this because the Server may not be visible to new Clients that were inactive when the Server was launched, and an idle Bonjour registration also eventually becomes unavailable for new connections.)
-The timer only starts once a Client has first made a mirror connection and then has disconnected with "Stop Mirrroring". *This option should **not** be used if the display window is an OpenGL window on macOS, as such an OpenGL window created by GStreamer does not terminate correctly (it causes a segfault) if it is still open when the GStreamer pipeline is closed.*
+You may wish to use this if the Server is not visible to new Clients that were inactive when the Server was launched, and an idle Bonjour registration eventually becomes unavailable for new connections (this is a workaround for what may be due to a problem with your mdn-sd or Avahi setup).\
+*This option should **not** be used on macOS, as a window created by GStreamer does not terminate correctly (it causes a segfault) if it is still open when the GStreamer pipeline is closed.*